The Stories We Live By

 —John Kotre, PhD, Coauthor of Seasons of Life, Professor of Psychology, University of Michigan

 “McAdams looks beyond the narrow confines of academic psychology and sheds light on the mysteries of the life cycle.
-He calls to his aid the contemporary scientific visionaries Erikson, Jaques, and Levinson, and shows how the life stories we create and revise can lead to genuine self-discovery.”
+He shows how the life stories we create and revise can lead to genuine self-discovery.”

-—Peter M. Newton, PhD, Professor of Psychology, The Wright Institute, Berkeley, California
+—Peter M. Newton, PhD, Professor Emeritus of Psychology, The Wright Institute, Berkeley, California

-—Robert Emmons, PhD, University of California at Davis
+—Robert Emmons, PhD, Department of Psychology, University of California, Davis

 —Robert Hogan, PhD, in Contemporary Psychology

-—Jack L. Seymour, Academic Dean and Professor of Religious Education, Garrett-Evangelical Theological Seminary, Evanston, Illinois
+—Jack L. Seymour, Professor Emeritus of Religious Education, Garrett-Evangelical Theological Seminary, Evanston, Illinois